 A pipe dream and over-eager investors do not necessarily lead to success.
+You need to do what all business owners do to ensure success, this includes investing in things like sales training for your staff, from places like Impel Dynamic, and staying up to date with market trends so that you can adjust your business accordingly rather than falling behind.
 The majority of mistakes are made in the opening process: signing a lease that exceeds the standard gross revenue percentage allocation for that fixed cost; not having a very specific target demographic in mind (and not building out the space to meet the needs of that very specific consumer); not investing the proper amount in the development of a hiring/recruiting/training philosophy; not understanding staffing strategies that maximize service and minimize labor (so as to ensure staff profitability/retention, etc.).
 The future dive bar will need to be executed with the same strategic development required by any other concept.
 The difference between owning a business and building a brand starts here.
 The key will be to determine what, exactly, makes a great dive bar.

 For example, if you are the dive bar that can get a drink in someone’s hand the fastest, and with a smile, you can maintain a slightly higher price point (thereby increasing profitability).
 You can offset the slight increase in price with the added value of quick, friendly service.
 In conjunction, a bar that is set up for ergonomics and efficiency is geared for exponentially higher profits.
 Imagine a volume bar that is simply rearranged to create two more drinks every 15 minutes.
 Consider just the added revenue of eight drinks per hour (let’s say just $4/each…so $32/hour) X 7 hours of peak business Thursday through Saturday (so…$32 x 7 x 3 = $672/week) X 52 weeks/year.
 The result is an increase in gross revenue of $34,944… and this is per bartender.
 If you have a volume bar with two bartenders, or three, you can easily double and triple that number.